robvold/robvold/README.md

 ## Hi there 👋

 I'm Robin, a soon to be software engineer, currently studying at NTNU Trondheim, Norway.
 My interests revolve mainly around computing, especially parallelization.
-I also have a keen interest in how different programming languages work, and therfore I have a desire to learn a functional language in the future, like ROC or Haskell.
+I also have a keen interest in how different programming languages work, and therfore I have a desire to learn a functional language in the future, like Roc or Haskell.

 Another defining aspect of me is my utter hatred of Java.
 I define myself as an anti-java developer, that implying I want nothing but the complete removal of it from all corners of the world.
 I'm willing to go to extreme lengths to obtain this goal, even including programming i C#.
 If you're programming in java, you're my enemy.